pro465/buf/README.md

-# draw.rs
+# buf
-a framework providing trait for drawing and updating objects
+a library for providing multiple buffering for drawing and updating objects